4 Ethical Hacking Certifications to Boost Your Career

 What’s new?

-CompTIA is launching a new version of their PenTest+ exam on October 27, 2021.
+CompTIA launched a new version of their PenTest+ exam on October 27, 2021.
 In the latest version (PT0-002), a new Tools and Code Analysis domain will replace the Penetration Testing Tools domain, and the Reporting and Communication domain will be weighted more heavily than in the previous exam.
 Be sure to check that your study materials reflect the version of the exam you’re registered for.

 Placeholder